RayanMa/Airbnb-Seattle-data-analysis/README.md

 ## How to run? <a name="run"></a>

+*Open the Notebook.
-to be able to run this code you will need the follwing libraries :
+*to be able to run this code you will need the follwing libraries :
   * Numpy.
   * Math.
   * Pandas.
   * Matplotlib.

-and you will need to download the [dataset](https://www.kaggle.com/airbnb/seattle?select=listings.csv) and have it in **the same dierctory** as the notebook.
+ *you will need to download the [dataset](https://www.kaggle.com/airbnb/seattle?select=listings.csv) and have it in **the same dierctory** as the notebook.

 ## Project Motivation<a name="motivation"></a>